Service

 WHAT IS PROGRAMMATIC ADVERTISING?

-Although programmatic is a feat of modern technology, it has its idiosyncrasies.
 For most small businesses trying to manage their own advertising, many of the buying platforms are straightforward enough that you should be able to spend minimal time on setup for a basic display campaign, focusing mostly on the fundamental targeting settings - geo, day/time parting - and demographics like age and gender, if that’s applicable to your business.
-These are great options for businesses that are already somewhat established and just want consistent advertising.
+These are great options for small businesses that are already somewhat established and just want consistent advertising.
 Keep in mind that while the bidding is automated, it’s not a good idea to set it and forget it.
+As your audience changes over time, you’ll need to adjust your targeting to match.
+If you over-target your audience and it changes, you could be in the particular situation where you’re targeting out new relevant buyers

 Whatever your need, from client retention to brand awareness, programmatic advertising can be an invaluable player in your advertising lineup.